 Multicultural student affairs

-The office of Multicultural Student Affairs supports the academic success of students of color, LGBT, international, and male students at Erikson Institute.
+The office of Multicultural Student Affairs supports the academic success of students of color, LGBTQ, international, and male students at Erikson Institute.
 Its programs, services, and networking events focus on enriching students’ experiences and encouraging cross-cultural dialogue on campus.

 Multicultural Student Affairs works closely with faculty, staff, and alumni to continually support African American, Asian American, Latina/o, Native American, lesbian, gay, bisexual, transgender, international and male students.
 Throughout the school year, there are a variety of events focused on multicultural student affairs and social justice.